marklister/product-collections/README.md

             (B,3,4.0),
             (C,4,5.2))

 Notice that the correct types are inferred for each column.
-Constant Tuple length is guaranteed by the compiler.
+Consistent Tuple length is guaranteed by the compiler.
+You can't have a CollSeq comprising mixed Product2 and Product3 types for example.

 ###Extracting columns: